6 Ways Apple Cider Vinegar Makes You Healthier

 Can the kitchen cupboard beat the medicine cabinet for what ails you?
 Many health-savvy consumers are tapping into the therapeutic power of apple cider vinegar.

-The straight scoop on this amber liquid: it has some healthy advantages but much remains unproven.
+The straight scoop on this amber liquid: it has some health advantages but much remains unproven.

 "Basically, there is a lot of anecdotal but little actual evidence of benefit," said CHI Health family physician Carlos Prendes, Jr., MD.
 "That said, it is safe and won’t hurt anything to try."